Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 On the contrary, in Vietnam, we never experienced such a thing.

 Therefore, how can I compare the two countries?
-How can I say that Cambodia is on the same level as Vietnam when they made us feel inadequate and lost money for no proper reason?
+How can I say that Cambodia is at the same level as Vietnam when they made us feel inadequate and lost money for no proper reason?

 No, they are not, and you know it.